Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 When you reach 4th level, and again at 8th, 12th, 14th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn, and you ignore the Loading property of crossbows and firearms.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ## Quick Learner
 Starting at 5th level, you regain all of your expended uses of Professional Talent when you finish a short or long rest.